-Vehicle problems have a habit of striking at the worst possible time.
-One moment you’re happily driving on the road, the next your dashboard lights up like a Christmas tree.
-There’s a temptation to panic when this happens to you—a pang of fear that strikes even the most experienced motorists—but with a little know-how (and a reliable vehicle protection plan), most issues can be resolved.
+Car repairs and other vehicle issues have a habit of popping up at the worst possible time.
+One moment you’re happily driving on the road, and then the next, your dashboard lights up like a Christmas tree.
+Your first instinct may be to panic when this happens, but it’s usually nothing to worry too much about.
+In fact, you can often quickly and easily resolve most issues with a little know-how (and with the help of a reliable vehicle protection plan).

-If you experience any unusual dashboard warning lights that don’t go away, stopping in a safe place should always be first on your list.
-Next, it’s time to diagnose the problem, but there are so many different lights and symbols, you’d be forgiven for not knowing what they all mean.
+But, if you experience any unusual dashboard warning lights that don’t go away, stopping in a safe place should always be first on your list.
+Next, it’s time to diagnose the problem, but there are so many different lights and symbols, so the chances are that you might not know what they all mean.

-You should always refer to your owner’s manual for a full breakdown, but if you can’t find it, I’ve curated a list of the top 10 dashboard symbols that should be paid attention to right away.
-From low oil pressure to airbag issues, here are the most important dashboard warning lights explained.
+To help, you should always refer to your owner’s manual for a full breakdown, but if you can’t find it, learning more about the top 10 most common dashboard symbols you can find can help you stay one step ahead of potential issues.
+So whether you’re dealing with low oil pressure or airbag issues, here are the most important dashboard warning lights to know.

 Dashboard Lights Explained

 Stay ahead of potential car issues by knowing what 10 of the most common dashboard warning lights mean and what you should do if you encounter them.

 This is a common one, especially when you haven’t been driving your vehicle for a while.
 The battery charge warning light indicates your car battery is below the normal voltage, meaning there’s an issue with your vehicle’s charging system.